 The School’s Legal Advice Centre (LAC) offers free legal advice to the local community.
 Our law students work alongside solicitors from the City to advise our clients on the strength of their case, and provide them with an understanding of the legal issues and processes that need following.

-The LAC runs seven projects throughout the year:
+The LAC runs several projects throughout the year including:

 - Pink Law

 - SPITE (revenge porn)

 - Law for Forces (Supporting those who serve)

 - Immigration Law